-Dr. Lucy Frank Squire was a noted radiologist who became known as a medical educator and mentor to generations of students the State University of New York (SUNY) Health Science Center.
+Dr. Lucy Frank Squire was a noted radiologist who became known as a medical educator and mentor to generations of students at the State University of New York (SUNY) Health Science Center.
 Her landmark book Fundamentals of Radiology has been a standard in the field for nearly forty years.

 Born in 1915 in Washington, D.C., to a Canadian mother and a second-generation German-American father, Lucy Frank received her first exposure to the field of health care from her father, who was a physician and sanitary engineer with the U. S. Public Health Service.
 She earned her undergraduate degree at George Washington University, and attended George Washington School of Medicine for two years.
 She completed her medical education at Woman's Medical College of Philadelphia, graduating in 1940.

 At first, she could not decide whether to be a radiologist or a pathologist, so she decided to do her first year of residency at Massachusetts General Hospital (MGH) in Boston, since the program offered six months of each.
 The director of the pathology department, however, made it clear that he did not want a woman resident, so she turned to radiology, as the first woman to enroll as a resident in Massachusetts General Hospital's radiology program.
 After several years of training at MGH and the birth of her son in 1944, she completed her training at Tufts University New England Medical Center.

 Dr. Squire conducted a private practice in Syracuse, New York, for several years, and then embarked on a teaching career at the University of Rochester in 1950.
 From that point forward, medical education became her career focus.
 In 1966 she received her first appointment at the State University of New York (SUNY) Health Science Center, where she stayed until her retirement in 1994, except for a period between 1968 and 1972 when she was a lecturer in radiology at Harvard Medical School and a visiting radiologist at Massachusetts General Hospital.